 - 1/4 cup green onion, chopped

-- 1/2 cup Blue Diamond Smokehouse almonds, chopped
+- 1/3 cup Blue Diamond Smokehouse almonds, chopped (add more to taste)

 - 1/2 tsp red pepper flakes

-- 1 handful or more broccoli slaw (shredded broccoli stocks, carrots, and red cabbage)
+- 1 handful or more broccoli slaw (or shredded broccoli stocks), optional

 Optional Ingredients for Asian Chicken Salad:

 - 1/4 cup sesame oil (instead of avocado oil)

 - 1/2 cup raw almonds (instead of Smokehouse almonds)